 SkinCeuticals is owned by L'Oréal, a company that tests on animals.
 Not only is SkinCeuticals not cruelty-free but neither is their parent company.

-Yes, SkinCeuticals is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, SkinCeuticals is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, SkinCeuticals is not certified by any organizations.